valentina-b/ecosio-eco-friendly-cosmetics/README.md

 should consist of.
 Since ECOSiO is a multi-page web app, it was very helpful to sketch out the MVP draft and follow it throughout the project.

+![Features and App Sections Overview](readme-files/img-mvp.png)

-In the next few paragraphs I will focus more on the most important sections and features, as well as additional features left to be implemented.
+In the next few sections I will focus more on the most important sections and features, as well as additional features left to be implemented.
 The next step, described after this chapter, was choosing a database suitable to the project's needs and defining models.

-![Features and App Sections Overview](readme-files/img-mvp.png)

 ### Web App Sections

 1. **Navigation at the top** - fixed on the top so that the users are able to navigate themselves anytime.
 It consists of two HTML code snippets for better responsiveness handling.
 1. **Homepage** - introduction to the app and brand identity.
 The idea is to give a short overview of what ECOSiO is, does and stands for through visual and textual content.
 Ideally, a user should be able to decide in a few seconds whether they feel connected to the brand identity and be a click away from the shopping feed.
 1. **Webshop** - standard e-commerce feed of products with the option to sort products and filter them by category name and product tag.
 Every product can be added to the cart immediately and links to a product page where the user can read more about it.
 1. **Product page** - a page dedicated to individual product.
 Consists of product description, ingredients and product tags that help with buying decision.
 At the bottom of the page, there are 3 more products shown to the customer.
-These 3 products are randomly selected from the same category the main product on the product page belongs to, for example Skincare.
+These 3 products are randomly selected from the same category the main product on the product page belongs to, for example 'Skincare' products.
 1. **About page** - continues the information shortly provided on the homepage connected to the brand's vision, mission, team and principles regarding product selection for the webshop.
 1. **Blog** - a section containing all the blog posts with the focus on sustainability, sustainable lifestyle and synthetic-free cosmetics.
 1. **Blog post page** - a page dedicated to individual blog post.
 It consists of introductory paragraph and at least 2 but up to 3 textual sections.
-Since the idea is to use this section for showcasing brands ECOSiO is collaborating with as well, majority of the post are written in collaboration with one of the brands the products come from.
+Since the idea is to use this section for showcasing brands ECOSiO is collaborating with as well, majority of the posts are written in collaboration with one of the brands the products in the webshop come from.
 1. **Loyalty programme page** - continues the information shortly provided on the homepage connected to the loyalty programme.
 It describes the process, benefits and reasoning behind creating the programme.
 1. **User account** - available to registered/logged in users with the purpose of tracking their loyalty programme status, order history and safely storing shipping details for a smooth checkout.
-1. **Admin account** - available to admins and/or users with admin-like rights with the purpose of having access to the orders, user profiles, as well as product and blog inventory.
+1. **Admin account** - available users with admin rights with the purpose of having access to the orders, user profiles, as well as product and blog inventory.
 Majority of the information is stored in [the Django admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) but the users can also do common tasks such as adding, editing and deleting products or blog posts through ECOSiO's UI.
 1. **Footer** - gives users the option to stay up to date with the app via links to social media profiles.

 ### Features and Django Apps